oleksiikolomiietssnapp/swift-coverage-action/README.md

 Add the `skip-coverage` label (or custom label via `skip-label` input) to your PR to skip workflow execution.
 For example, for documentation-only changes.

+**Note:** To re-enable the workflow after removing the label, push a new commit or close and reopen the PR.
+Manually re-running a skipped workflow will not work.

 ## Requirements

 - Swift Package with `Package.swift`